neurodata/MGC-paper/ReadMe.md

 We have tested in R v3.4.1 on Windows 10 (on PC with i7 6850k and 64 GB memory) and  OSX Sierra (on MacBook Pro with 3.3 GHz Intel Core i7 and 16 GB RAM).

-On OSX, gfortan must also be installed, follow instructions from https://gcc.gnu.org/wiki/GFortranBinariesMacOS to do so.
+On OSX, gfortan must also be installed, to do so, follow instructions from https://gcc.gnu.org/wiki/GFortranBinariesMacOS.

 ### installation